Monisha-RK10/Proj3/README.md

-# Real-Time MOT on KITTI with YOLOv8, BYTETrack, Cyclist Filter, Evaluation and ROS2
+# Real-Time MOT on KITTI with YOLOv8, BYTETrack, and ROS2

-This project implements a **tracking-by-detection** pipeline for autonomous driving scenarios using YOLOv8 for real-time object detection, BYTETrack for identity-preserving tracking, MOTMetrics for quantitative evaluation, and ROS2 for deployment.
+This project implements a real-time multi-object tracking (MOT) pipeline for autonomous driving scenarios using YOLOv8 for detection and BYTETrack for tracking.
+It supports class-wise filtering (e.g., cyclists), quantitative evaluation using MOTMetrics, and deployment via ROS2.
+Built on the KITTI tracking benchmark, the pipeline is modular and optimized for experimentation and real-world usage.

+During evaluation, I tested multiple detection confidence thresholds (0.25, 0.5, and 0.7) to analyze their impact on MOT metrics such as MOTA, ID switches, and fragmentations.
+Lower thresholds increased recall but introduced more false positives, while higher thresholds improved precision but led to more missed detections.

 ---